A Guide to Interval Funds

 What are interval funds?

-Interval funds are continuously offered, SEC-registered funds that offer to repurchase a certain number of shares at monthly or quarterly intervals (hence the name).
-Technically considered closed-end funds under the Investment Company Act of 1940, interval funds combine aspects of both open-end and closed-end funds, providing access to less-liquid securities that are usually reserved for institutional investors in private funds (Exhibit 1).
+Interval funds are continuously offered, SEC-registered funds that periodically offer to repurchase a certain number of shares at monthly or quarterly intervals (hence the name).
+Technically considered closed-end funds under the Investment Company Act of 1940, interval funds combine aspects of both open-end and closed-end funds, providing access to less-liquid securities that are usually reserved for institutional investors of private funds (Exhibit 1).

 How do redemptions work?